 To get the most return with lower risk and low fees, many investors choose index funds or ETFs that hold stocks in popular indexes like the S&P 500, the Russell 2000, the Dow Jones Industrial Average or the Nasdaq 100.

 Roboadvisors are a popular way to make steady contributions to your stock investments in index funds.
-Q.ai is an app that uses AI technology to help you select investment kits that align with your personal interest and values.
+M1 Finance is an app that uses AI technology to help you select investment kits that align with your personal interest and values.
 Once you make your selections, you can keep an eye on your portfolio growth in the app.

 Historic bull markets